mroswell/roswellinfographics.com/content/english/_index.md

   - name : "Ed Potosnak"
     image : "images/testimonials/ed_potosnak.png"
     designation : "Director, New Jersey League of Conservation Voters" content : "There has been much more interest in our legislative scorecard now that it's an interactive map.
-We all enjoy working with Marjorie, and will continue to include the map in our biennial scorecard. "
+We  enjoy working with Marjorie, and will continue to include the map in our biennial scorecard. "

   - name : "Billy Wimsatt"
     image : "images/testimonials/billy_wimsatt.jpg"
     designation : "Executive Director, Movement Voter Project" content : "We've helped raise more than $100 million by connecting donors with more than 500 local movement vote groups.
-We started with a small website, and a map on the homepage by Roswell&nbsp;Infographics that declared our intentions."
+We started with a small website, and an interactive map on the homepage by Roswell&nbsp;Infographics that declared our intentions."

   - name : "Sarah Hackney"
     image : "images/testimonials/sarah_hackney.jpg"